iambotHQ/elastik-nearest-neighbors-extended/README.md

             {
                 "_id": "...",
                 '_index': "twitter_images",
-                "_score": <euclidean distance from query vector to this vector>, '_source': {
+                "_score": <cosine distance from query vector to this vector>, '_source': {
                     # All of the document fields except for the potentially
                     # large fields containing the vector and hashes.